bsmeding/ansible-role-nautobot/README.md

 This version is on very early development state as of 28 april 2021.
 Not tested very well, some procedures not automated yet!

-Please be aware that NAPALM credentials are not shared between Nautobot and evenutally Nautobot plugin Nonir (golder-config).
-So when using that plugin you need to set the credentials in the nautobot-service file also
+Please be aware that NAPALM credentials are not shared between Nautobot and eventually Nautobot plugin Nonir (golder-config).
+So when using that plugin you need to set the credentials in the nautobot-service file also (/etc/systemd/system/nautobot-worker.service)

 ##Manual tasks after run:
 * nautobot-server createsuperuser